SMS Meaning in Business Messaging (And How It Works)

 Another common use of SMS is to notify customers about upcoming payments, past-due bills, or successful transactions.

-These reminders help reduce late payments and make the process easier for the customer.
+SMS payment reminders help reduce late payments and make the process easier for the customer.
 A simple message can notify them of a due date, include a payment link, or confirm that a payment has been received.

 Promotional Campaigns